jpalmer98/Ganymede_Shared_Repo/SOP/orch-discovery.md

 ---

-Step 4: Completion & Wrap-up
+Step 3: Completion & Wrap-up
 - Once the user confirms that they are done with a category:
-  - Summarize the changes in 2 paragraphs or less (300 words max).
   - Preserve original numbers for traceability.
 Do not renumber within an active session.
   - Populate the `Questions.md` file with all of the approved questioned generated during the chat session.
-  - In `Questions.md`, categorize the questions under one of the following stakeholder titles (Innovation Lab, Dev Team, UI/UX Team, The Business).
-The question should be placed in the category of stakeholder based on who is most likely to effectively answer the question.
+  - Populate the `Definitions.md` file with all of the approved terms (Data Sources and Data Elements) and definitions generated during the chat session.
+  - Preserve original numbers for traceability.
+Do not renumber within an active session.
   - Confirm completion with the user before ending.

 ---